FM3676/IELTS-Notes/Note/Simon阅读/Reading.md

 - FInd the 'keywords' and then compare the question and passage carefully
 - **Answer are always in the correct order in the passage**

+## Lesson 4 - Matching paragraph headings

+Choose the best heading form a list of headings for each paragraph in the passage.

+### 'Pargraph headings' questions are difficult

+Because the answers are <u>not in order</u> in the passage and because some of the headings may be similar.

+### Techniques

+1. Do 'paragraph headings' questions last
+   - Do all other questions for that passage first
+   - You will then be more familar with the passage
+   - You might get some of the answers from memory
+2. Underline 'keywords' in each heading on the list
+3. Then read the shortest or easiest paragraph
+   - Read at normal speed
+   - Underline the main ideas in the paragraph
+   - Compare with <u>all</u> of the headings
+   - Choose the best one